Twelve Reasons to Die

-Twelve Reasons to Die is the tenth studio album by Wu-Tang Clan member and rapper Ghostface Killah.
+Twelve Reasons to Die is the first collaborative studio album by American rapper Ghostface Killah and American composer Adrian Younge.
 It is a concept album based on a comic book of the same name.
-The album was produced and composed by Adrian Younge.
-It was also executive produced and narrated by RZA.
-The album was released on April 16, 2013, by RZA's Soul Temple Records label and RED Distribution.
-It features guest appearances from Wu-Tang members Inspectah Deck, U-God, Masta Killa and Cappadonna along with William Hart and Killa Sin.
+The album was executive-produced and narrated by RZA.
+It was released on April 16, 2013, by RZA's Soul Temple Records label and RED Distribution.
+It features guest appearances from Wu-Tang members Inspectah Deck, U-God, Masta Killa, and Cappadonna along with William Hart and Killa Sin.

 A sequel, Twelve Reasons to Die II, was released on July 10, 2015.

 Background

 On September 13, 2012, Ghostface Killah announced that his new studio album would be titled Twelve Reasons to Die, and would be produced entirely by Adrian Younge, and executive produced by RZA.
 He also announced a release date of November 20, 2012 through RZA's Soul Temple Records.
-The album would be pushed back from its original November 20, 2012 release date so it would not compete with the soundtrack to RZA's film The Man with the Iron Fists.
+The album would be pushed back from its original November 20, 2012, release date so it would not compete with the soundtrack to RZA's film The Man with the Iron Fists.

-During an interview Adrian Younge revealed that Twelve Reasons To Die will serve as the score to a vintage Italian horror film, that takes place in 1968.
+During an interview, Adrian Younge revealed that Twelve Reasons To Die will serve as the score to a vintage Italian horror film, that takes place in 1968.
 He also cited RZA and Italian composer Ennio Morricone as two of the inspirations behind his production on the album.
 Younge took two weeks to write the foundation of all the tracks.

 The album's story is set in 1960s Italy of a character of Ghostface Killah, Tony Starks.
 He is an enforcer for the DeLuca crime family, who is murdered by his former employers after striking out on his own and falling in love with the kingpin's daughter.
 His remains are melted in vinyl and pressed into a dozen LPs that, when played, resurrect him as the Ghostface Killah, a force of revenge incarnate.

 Release and promotion

-The LP was released in various formats including a standard CD, a deluxe double-CD with instrumentals and a mini comic book.
+The LP was released in various formats including a standard CD, a deluxe double CD with instrumentals, and a mini-comic book.
 The label released a digital deluxe version with instrumentals and a digital comic book, as well as multiple vinyl formats and a cassette.
 The album was also released with a comic book.
-For it the imprint teamed up with Black Mask Studios to produce a six-issue series and a collected graphic novel with "striking visuals and an intriguing dual-narrative structure with contributions from a host of stellar comic book artists."
+For it, the imprint teamed up with Black Mask Studios to produce a six-issue series and a collected graphic novel with "striking visuals and an intriguing dual-narrative structure with contributions from a host of stellar comic book artists."

-On March 5, 2013, Ghostface Killah and Adrian Younge announced that they would go on a 49 city tour from March 28 through May 22, 2013, with Younge's band, Venice Dawn along with Wu Tang Clan affiliate Killah Priest.
+On March 5, 2013, Ghostface Killah and Adrian Younge announced that they would go on a 49-city tour from March 28 through May 22, 2013, with Younge's band, Venice Dawn along with Wu-Tang Clan affiliate Killah Priest.
 This also included a show on March 14 at Soul Temple's SXSW showcase, which featured Inspectah Deck, U-God, Large Professor and Elzhi.